TheCandidStartup/TheCandidStartup.github.io/_drafts/home-assistant.md

 {% include candid-image.html src="/assets/images/home-assistant/home-assistant-green-router.jpg" alt="Home Assistant Green in situ, in front of router" %}

-# .Local
+# .local

 I was wondering how connecting would work.
-The device will have got an IP address from my router via DHCP.
+The device will have an IP address from my router via DHCP.
 How do I find out what it is?

 You use the URL `http://homeassistant.local:8123`.
 The [.local domain](https://en.wikipedia.org/wiki/.local) is a special-use domain name that is explicitly not a top-level DNS domain.
 Most operating systems use it as a trigger for running a mDNS protocol that searches the local network for devices that respond to the name and port.